How to Get an Apartment Rented in New York

 This can be a tedious step as there are times when you need to wait a few days to receive all the required pieces.

-If your potential renter already has everything prepared, this is a good sign that the person is conscientious and probably also the same with their finances.
+If your potential renter already has everything prepared, this is a good sign that the person is conscientious and probably the same with their finances.

 Most brokerages will take a deposit for the unit if the client has serious interest.